Jonas Wallerstedt: GIF Sundsvall

 Wallerstedt returned to Allsvenskan 1 July 2003, after only 5 months in Russia.
-FIFA allowed the transfer to go through despite their 12-month rule because of Torpedo-Metallurg's administrative problems with both obtaining a visa for the player and paying his wages.
+FIFA allowed the transfer to go through despite their 12-month rule because of FC Torpedo-Metallurg Moscow's administrative problems with both obtaining a visa for the player and paying his wages.
 This also meant that Wallerstedt transferred to his new team without a transfer fee as his three-year deal with the Russian club no longer was binding.

 Wallerstedt instantly became a starter and scored 4 goals in 15 starts during his first season, helping his club avoiding direct relegation by mere 2 points and winning the playoff game against BK Häcken on away goals.

 The 2004 season was a success story for both Wallerstedt and his club.
 GIF Sundsvall finished at an impressive 7th place (passing Örebro SK after the season as they were awarded a game in retrospect) and Wallerstedt finished as the club's top scorer with his 9 goals in 25 starts.

 The 2005 season came off to a terrible start as Wallerstedt injured his right knee in the first of the season against IF Elfsborg and missed almost the entire season, only able to make two more appearances for the team as a substitute.
 Despite that the team was involved in the relegation battle, the player extended his contract until the end of the 2008 season declaring that he would sign the contract if he didn't believe that the team would survive the relegation battle.
 The player would be proven wrong as the team had a hard time without their star and finished 13th (of 14) and was relegated to Superettan after six straight seasons in the top flight.